If you didn't mind pumping, this article is not for you. In fact, if you actually enjoyed that devilish task, well,

 high school boyfriend/girlfriend has turned into a vacuum cleaner with lips.
 It's like, "OMG, sweetie.
 I like you and all but you've got no chill whatsoever.
 Calm down."

 A breast pump is like a zealous, over-eager, horrifically unskilled partner you willingly attach to your nipples.
 There's nothing remotely enjoyable in it for you, but they will not be deterred from their sacred mission.
 At first it's kind of cute in a funny way, but it gets old fast.

 Like The Sanderson Sisters Devouring Your Soul

-Remember in Hocus Pocus when the witches put a spell on Thackery Binx's little sister, Emily, and physically slurped up her life force as it glowed around her like an aura?
+when the witches put a spell on Thackery Binx's little sister, Emily, and physically slurped up her life force as it glowed around her like an aura?
 Yeah, it's kind of like that.
+Hocus Pocus

 The pump is an evil witch that needs to drain you in order to sustain the youth and beauty of another living creature.
 Sure, we willingly do it because (for any number of reasons) we feel it's the best decision for our family.
 Still, there are a lot of things we think are best that we don't necessarily like doing.
 Paying taxes, going to the gym, eating celery; we do all kinds of "good" things that feel anything but.

 .
 Am I being dramatic?
 Girl, always.
 But seriously, remember when Westley is in the Pit of Despair, and he's hooked up to "the machine" that saps him of 51 years of life?
 I will bet my bottom dollar that screenwriter William Goldman was inspired by a breast pump.
 They even put weird little flanges on the hero's nipples!
 The Princess Bride